-192. Real Estate Disclosures – What You Have To Share Legally In Bridgeton, MO
+Real Estate Disclosures in Bridgeton, MO: What You Have to Share

 Being an open and honest seller will not only help you avoid a lawsuit, but it will also make you a trustworthy, stand-up, all-around person.
 Hiding defects, looming repairs, and any other issues with the home will only come back to bite you in the end and won't get you cash for houses in Bridgeton.
 Whether through a lawsuit or good ol' karma, if you believe in that sort of thing.